MisanZx/SC-300/Practice_Questions.md

 # Practice Questions
 The practice questions come from a few sources where I learn that cycle all the time so by next time the new updates of the course has updated this content *may not be the extactly the same places, however the main concepts are there.
 Thanks

-Q. When using MS Entra ID:
+Q1.
+When using MS Entra ID:
 Requirements - Deny specified domains under the collaborations settings.

+A.
 - You can do this by switching it from deny to allow.
 - Switching it to the most restrictive setting.